eva-team-324/module-download/README.md

    # Successfully downloaded smbprotocol cryptography pyspnego cffi pycparser
    ```

+   Note that:
+   - `--python-version` and `--platform` flags have been omitted as they are not relevant
-   Note that a lot of additional steps have to be performed in order to fully prepare the source distibutions.
-You will likely need to install development packages as well.
+   - A lot of additional steps have to be performed in order to fully prepare the source distibutions.
+You will likely need to install additional development packages as well.